 Bevin, if elected, stood poised to change Kentucky education unlike any gubernatorial candidate before.
 He would give thousands of families a choice in their kids’ education, championing schools and workforce development programs that would lead Kentucky’s youth to decent-paying jobs and a steady foothold in the middle class.
 He would challenge struggling schools to get ahead.
 He would finally stop kicking the proverbial can down the road, reforming and funding Kentucky’s pension system once and for all.

-And months later, when he finally found himself in the Governor’s Office, Bevin would fail at nearly all of this.
+And months later, when he finally found himself in the Governor’s Office, Bevin would fail at nearly all of his attempts for school reform.

 With Kentucky teachers now drawing immediate association between school choice and “war on public education,” Bevin has halted much of the ethos that the school reform movement may have once had here in the Bluegrass.
 Kentucky’s teachers feel antagonized right now, and that’s the exact opposite of what school reformers should want.
-We need open, honest conversations about making schools better.
+To make our schools better, we need open, honest conversations.
 I’m afraid we’re losing sight of that.